 Know Your Rules and Regs

 One important tip is to keep ahead of any local laws or public health standards, or anything else that determines how you run your business.
-Know your rights on offering dog-friendly and smoking environments, allowing BYOB, and observing any remaining CDC requirements with spaced tables and PPE for your staff as well as extra sanitation.
+Know your rights on offering dog-friendly and smoking environments, and allowing BYOB.

 A side tip here is to set your guests’ expectations well.
 Explain to them why you have set up a space a certain way, and with that kind of transparency, they’re more likely to participate with more enthusiasm and confidence.